 AEPC Research grant

 With the AEPC research grant for juniors we aim to support international scientific projects in the field of paediatric and congenital cardiology in Europe.
-The research proposal explicitly includes work in the field of basic science, however, all fields of clinical science could be addressed.
-The project is to be conducted as an international cooperation/collaboration between centres/countries.

 The results of the research (or parts of it) should be presented at a subsequent AEPC Annual Meeting and at least a summary should be published in Cardiology in the Young.